Serpent of the Nile

-Serpent of the Nile is a 1953 Technicolor historical adventure film produced by Sam Katzman and directed by William Castle.
-The film starred Rhonda Fleming, Raymond Burr, William Lundigan and Michael Ansara.
+Serpent of the Nile is a 1953 American Technicolor historical adventure film produced by Sam Katzman and directed by William Castle.
+The film starred Rhonda Fleming, Raymond Burr, William Lundigan, and Michael Ansara.
 In an early role, actress Julie Newmar (listed as Julie Newmeyer) appears as an exotic dancer clad only in gold paint (and a gold fabric bikini of early 1950s style).
 It also stars William Lundigan as Lucilius and Michael Fox as Octavius.